 "More now than, say, fifty years ago."
 Baley nodded impatiently.
 "Yes."
 "Then it fits.
 The difference is only one of time.
 Robots tend to displace human labor.
 The robot economy moves in only one direction.
 More robots and fewer humans.
 I've studied population data very carefully and I've plotted it and made a few extrapolations."
 He paused in sudden surprise.
 "Why, that's rather an application of mathematics to sociology, isn't it?"

-"It is," said Baley.
+"It is." said Baley.

 "There may be something to it, at that.
 I will have to give the matter thought.
 In any case, these are the conclusions I have come to, and I am convinced there is no doubt as to their correctness.
 The robot-human ratio in any economy that has accepted robot labor tends continuously to increase despite any laws that are passed to prevent it.
 The increase is slowed, but never stopped.
 At first the human population increases, but the robot population increases much more quickly.
-Then, after a certain critical point is reached . .
+Then, after a certain critical point is reached . . .
 Quemot stopped again, then said, "Now let's see.
 I wonder if the critical point could be determined exactly; if you could really put a figure to it.
 There's your mathematics again."
 Baley stirred restlessly.
-"What happens after the critical point is reached, Dr. Quemot?" and want.
+"What happens after the critical point is reached, Dr. Quemot?"
+"Eh?
+Oh, the human population begins actually to decline.
+A planet approaches a true social stability.
+Aurora will have to.
+Even your Earth will have to.
+Earth may take a few more centuries, but it is inevitable," "What do you mean by social stability?"
+"The situation here.
+In Solaria.
+A world in which the humans are the leisure class only.
+So there is no reason to fear the other Outer Worlds.
+We need only wait a century perhaps and they shall all be Solarias.
+I suppose that will be the end of human history, in a way; at least, its fulfillment.
+Finally, finally, all men will have all they can need and want.
 You know, there is a phrase I once picked up; I don't know where it comes from; something about the pursuit of happiness."
-Baley said thoughtfully, "All men are 'endowed by their Creator with certain unalienable rights. . . among these are life, liberty, and the pursuit of happiness."
+Baley said thoughtfully, "All men are 'endowed by their Creator with certain unalienable rights . . . among these are life, liberty, and the pursuit of happiness."
 "You've hit it.
 Where's that from?"
 "Some old document," said Baley.